Darxo/Hardened/README.md

 	- This effect is given to all Dogs, Wolfs and Hyenas
 - Introduce a new **Headless** effect, which sets the headarmor to 0 and redirects any attack to hit the body and grants immunity to **Distracted**
 	- This effect is given to Ifrits, Spider Eggs, Headless Zombies, Saplings and Kraken Tentacles
+	- Remove the now redundant perk **Steelbrow** from Ifrit, Sapling and Kraken Tentacle
 - Introduce a new **Unworthy Opponent** effect which prevents the character from granting experience on death, and give it to enemies which do not grant experience
 - Introduce a new cosmetic **Non-Combatant**, to non-combatant enemies, which explains that they do not need to be killed in order to win
 - Add tooltip for the duration of tile effects (smoke, flames, miasma)
 - **Knock Back**, **Hook** and **Repel** can no longer be used on enemies which are immune to knock back
+- **Disarm** can no longer be used on enemies which are immune to disarm
 - **Brawny**, **Fortified Mind** and **Colossus** on all NPCs are now replaced with an equivalent amount of stats
 - **Night Effect**, **Double Grip** and **Pattern Recognition** no longer display a Mini-Icon
 - All Skills from the **Lorekeeper** now have skill descriptions